catkira/ocra/README.md

 To run the loopback test do:
 - go into marcos_extras
-- run marcos_setup_bm.sh with correct arguments
+- run marcos_setup.sh with correct arguments
-- install python3 your host pc
+- install python3.8 on your host pc
 - edit marcos_client/local_config.py
 - run loopback_test.py